 As in the Declaration, the signers list their grievances and denounce their enemies:

 …thro’ ignorance & brutish violence of their native countrymen and by similar designs of others, (who ought to have taught them better) & by the avarice of both, they, while but children, and incapable of self defense, whose infancy might have prompted protection, were seized, imprisoned, and transported from their native country, where (tho’ ignorance and inchristianity prevailed) they were born free to a country, where (tho’ knowledge, christianity and freedom, are their boast) they are compelled, and their unhappy posterity, to drag on their lives in miserable servitude. . . .

 The Dignity of Human Nature

-The bondsmen emphatically reject any idea that they are inferior to white people: 'here, we feel the passions and desires of men, tho' check'd by the rod of slavery! here, we feel a just equality!'
+The bondsmen emphatically rejected any idea that they are inferior to white people. ‘[H]ere, we feel the passions and desires of men, tho’ check’d by the rod of slavery! here, we feel a just equality!’ they wrote.

-And they end with a prayer, 'that the name of SLAVE may no more be heard in a land gloriously contending for the sweets of freedom.'
+And they ended with a prayer, ‘that the name of SLAVE may no more be heard in a land gloriously contending for the sweets of freedom.’

 They submitted the handwritten petition for freedom to the General Assembly in Exeter on Nov.
 12, 1779.
 According to Black Portsmouth, the original manuscript disappeared.
 No one knows whether the men signed their own names or used a mark.